 What is mindful drinking?

-Are there benefits to mindful drinking?
+Are there benefits of mindful drinking?

-1. Evaluate your drinking
+1. Evaluate your drinking habits

 2. Question your motives for drinking